Top 5 Benefits of Becoming a Florida Resident

 Florida might offer the best homestead exemption in the country

-No State Estate (Death) Tax
+There's No Estate Tax

-Offers Many Asset Protection Benefits
+Asset Protection Benefits

 You shouldn't have to worry about losing your assets to a creditor or in a lawsuit if you live in Florida.
 The state offers many asset protection benefits, including:

-Property Tax Benefits for Primary Residences
+Property Tax Benefits

 First, you'll receive an exemption for the first $50,000 of your home's value for property tax purposes, except for school district taxes which only receive a $25,000 exemption.

-There's also the Florida "Save Our Homes" cap on annual assessments.
-The cap is set at 3 percent or the change in the consumer price index (CPI), whichever is less.
-It means that the assessed value of your homestead for property tax purposes can't increase on annual basis by more than the change in the CPI or 3 percent if the change in the CPI is more than 3 percent.
+Thanks to the Save Our Homes cap, the assessed value of your homestead for property tax purposes can't increase on an annual basis by more than the change in the CPI, or 3% if the change in the CPI is more than 3%.

-It Is Home to Top Wealth Strategists
+Top Wealth Strategists

-Florida is such an attractive state for the wealthy to call home that it's also home to many top wealth strategists, tax advisors, and estate planning attorneys.
+Florida is such an attractive state for the wealthy to call home that it's also home to many top wealth strategists, tax advisors, and estate-planning attorneys.
 These advisors are creative and proactive in assisting their clients with growing wealth, minimizing taxes, avoiding probate, keeping clients' final wishes private, and creating an ongoing legacy.

 Should You Become a Florida Resident?

-It is particularly important for someone who continues to maintain a home or a business in another state while residing in Florida.
+This is particularly important for someone who continues to maintain a home or a business in another state while residing in Florida.